 The ovaries are the main source of estrogen production in the female body.
-When they’re removed, they trigger immediate menopause, despite the age of the person having surgery.
+Their removal triggers immediate menopause, despite the age of the person having surgery.

 Menopause usually takes place in women between the ages of 45 and 55.
 A women is officially in menopause when her periods have stopped for 12 months.
 However, some women will begin to experience perimenopausal symptoms years before that time.

 Some common symptoms during the perimenopause phase and menopause include:

 Surgical menopause carries a number of side effects beyond those of menopause, including:

 Surgical menopause also causes hormonal imbalances.
 The ovaries and adrenal glands produce progesterone and estrogen, the female sex hormones.
 When both ovaries are removed, the adrenal glands can’t produce enough hormones to maintain balance.

 Hormonal imbalance can increase your risk of developing a variety of conditions including heart disease and osteoporosis.